Skip to main content

 What is the airtightness requirement?

 The notional dwelling targets 3 m³/(h·m²) at 50 Pa, far tighter than the current maximum of 8 m³/(h·m²).
-At this level, MVHR is typically required.
-The backstop (absolute maximum) airtightness value has not yet been confirmed in the final regulations.
+At this level, mechanical ventilation becomes essential.
+The FHS notional dwelling specifies dMEV (decentralised mechanical extract ventilation), though many builders choose MVHR for its heat recovery benefits.

 Are gas boilers allowed under the new Part L?